Copyright Infringement of Software

 No. And there's little chance that the "fair use" argument could be applied to software the way it can to printed materials--it's generally impossible to install and use only a small piece of a software product.

 Better ways to keep costs down for your students: Look into getting a volume discount or site license from the software publisher (check the Software Licensing Services website first).
-Find out whether the software is or could be installed in a CIT Computer Lab or college computer lab.
+Find out whether the software is or could be installed in a college or departmental computer lab.

 I'm trying to decide which software package to buy.
 Can I install my co-workers' software just to try it, if I remove it right after I'm done?